 - Excavation of soil/fill exceeding Track 1 unrestricted use SCOs as listed in Table 1 to depths as great as 15 feet below grade site-wide and to 25 ft within the petroleum / CVOC impacted areas; - 2.
 Screening for indications of contamination (by visual means, odor, and monitoring with PID) of all excavated soil during any intrusive Site work; - 3.
 Collection and analysis of end-point samples to evaluate the performance of the remedy with respect to attainment of Track 1 SCOs; - 4.
 Appropriate off-Site disposal of all material removed from the Site in accordance with all Federal, State and local rules and regulations for handling, transport, and disposal; - 5.
-Dewatering and treatment of VOC impacted groundwater before discharging to the NYC sewer system under a NYCDEP sewer discharge permit. - 6.
-Import of materials to be used for backfill and cover in compliance with: (1) chemical limits and other specifications included in Table 1, (2) all Federal, State and local rules and regulations for handling and transport of material. - 7.
-If Track 1 SCOs are not achieved, a composite cover system consisting of the concrete building slab will be constructed. - 8. .If Track 1 cleanup is not achieved, implementation of a Site Management Plan (SMP) for long term maintenance of the Engineering Controls.

-9. If Track 1 cleanup is not achieved, an Environmental Easement will be filed against the Site to ensure implementation of the SMP.
+Dewatering and treatment of VOC impacted groundwater before discharging to the NYC sewer system under a NYCDEP sewer discharge permit. - Import of materials to be used for backfill and cover in compliance with: (1) chemical limits and other specifications included in Table 1, (2) all Federal, State and local rules and regulations for handling and transport of material. - If Track 1 cleanup is not achieved, implementation of a Site Management Plan (SMP) for long term maintenance of the Engineering Controls. - 8.
+If Track 1 cleanup is not achieved, an Environmental Easement will be filed against the Site to ensure implementation of the SMP.